-- ✓ Picture ID for admission to the examination - ✓ This Candidate Manual - ✓ Handpiece compatible with testing site attachments - ✓ Operative instruments - ✓ Instrument tray - ✓ Other restorative supplies not provided by the testing site (i.e., restorative materials, light curing unit).
+- ✓ Picture ID for admission to the examination - ✓ This Candidate Manual (optional, but encouraged) - ✓ Handpiece compatible with testing site attachments - ✓ Operative instruments - ✓ Instrument tray - ✓ Other restorative supplies not provided by the testing site (i.e., restorative materials, light curing unit).
 Refer to testing site letter for clarification.